damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## UpdateVictoryPoints

-This message contains the current amount of victory points for the specified player.
+This message contains the current quantity of victory points for the specified player.
-The victory points' amount is updated in real time.
+The victory points' quantity is updated in real time.

 ```
            ┌────────┒                      ┌────────┒